ctreffe/alfred/docs/source/howto_exp.rst

 This guide will teach you how to approach the process of writing an alfred experiment.
-We will not cover each topic in depth, but instead touch on many relevant topics and point at how they are connected and how they can be used together to unleash alfred's power.
+We will not cover each topic in depth, but instead touch on many relevant topics to point out, how they are connected and how they can be used together to unleash alfred's power.
 Basically, these are the steps: